dqops/dqo/docs/checks/column/numeric/invalid-longitude.md

 # invalid longitude data quality checks

-Column-level check that ensures that there are no more than a set number of invalid longitude values in a monitored column.
+A column-level check that ensures that there are no more than a set number of invalid longitude values in a monitored column.

 ___